What is ZFF 72?

 How do I enter my film?

-You can upload your film file to the entry form at zff72.com, but only from Friday, September 28, 2018 at 12 noon until Monday, October 1 at 12 noon.
+You can upload your film file to the entry form at zff72.com during the 72h of filmproduction.
+You can access your entry form by logging into your account via zff72.com (once you have registered for ZFF 72).
 Please note that once you have submitted your form, you will no longer be able to alter your film or any of the details contained on the form.
 Important: you can only submit one film per participant/crew.

 In which file formats can I upload my film?